Examining the Microbial Basis of Forage Digestion Efficiency in Beef Cattle

 Background

-Improving feed efficiency can help both reduce feed costs and reduce the environmental impact of feed cattle.
+Improving feed efficiency can help reduce both feed costs and the environmental impact of fed cattle.
 There is a large variation between animals when it comes to feed efficiency.
-Residual feed intake (RFI) is one way to measure efficiency in cattle, but doesn’t work as well on grazing animals.
-Cattle that are feed efficient on a more highly digestible concentrate diet aren’t as efficient on high fiber forage diets.
-These researchers want to better understand why some animals are more efficient at digesting forages than others.
+Residual feed intake (RFI) is one way to measure efficiency in cattle, but it doesn’t work as well on grazing animals.
+RFI is also influenced by diet and stage of production, resulting in re-ranking throughout the production cycle due to these factors.
+These researchers wanted to better understand why some animals are more efficient at digesting forages than others.

 Objectives